pennyappeal-charity/smartdebit-api/README.md

 ## Examples
 Before running any of the example scripts a ```.env``` file will need creating which contains your SmartDebit API credentials.
-Copy the ```env.example``` file to ```.env``` in the ```examples``` directory and update it with your smartDebit API credentials.
+Copy the ```env.example``` file to ```.env``` in the ```examples``` directory and update it with your details.

 Before running the ```ddiVariable*``` examples copy the ```ddiVariableValidate.json.template``` file and update any copies with your own content.